dustinevan/jogger/job-worker-service-0001.md

 #### cgroup.FSManager
 This implementation doesn't require any dynamic management of cgroups.
 Everything needed can be written before a job starts, and can be removed after a job ends.

 Because managing cgroups involves creating, deleting, writing, and reading files, a new package `cgroup` with a struct `FSManager` is created to encapsulate this logic.
-The `Setup` and `Teardown` functions earlier are calls to FSManager's `AddGroup`, and `RemoveGroup` methods.
+The `Setup` and `Teardown` functions described earlier are calls to FSManager's `AddGroup`, and `RemoveGroup` methods.

 #### Testing That cgroups are working
 To test that limits are being respected, we can use three programs.